 The following classes are offered.
 Each student must register for TWO classes for credit, though all classes are open for audit.
 Book lists will be provided to participants during fall semester.

-The three-week study tour this year will include Paris, Rome, Siena, Florence, Venice, Istanbul, Prague, and Rothenburg.
+The three-week study tour this year will include Paris, Rome, Siena, Florence, Venice, Prague, Weimar, Vienna, and Liverpool.
 Guided sightseeing tours will be planned and group entrances are sometimes included in the cost, but students will also be expected to visit other important historical sites on their own.
 Transportation to and around Europe will be via train, airplane, and bus.